ncss/necsus/README.md

 Note that only the `text` field is required, all other fields may be omitted.
 Furthermore, `text` can in fact be any HTML --- the frontend will make sure that this HTML gets properly injected into the chat room.
+The `image`, `media`, `css`, and `mjs` fields will all be treated as URLs relative to the bot's URL, as in [forms](#necsus-and-forms).
+This transformation is applied as the message comes in from the bot, and is "frozen" in place thereafter (changing a bot URL will result in these URLs being old).

 As each bot completes its HTTP request, the message returned by the bot is posted to the room.
 The NeCSuS server will not allow a bot to be activated by another bot's message (to prevent some infinite loop footguns).